ZenenTreadwell/storm/README.md

 /src/Cln/Rebalance
 payRoute :: [Route] -> IO String
-     - have only tried on circular routes; see fails from my node so probably broken
+    - have only tried on circular routes
+    - failures from my node on both ends, probably broken

 {
+"alias": "Dagnela 🦄 Hunter",
 "id": "0337694505123a12a8fadd95523dcc235898ad3b80a06e4a63ca26fed68dd0d17c",
 "network":"bitcoin"
 }